BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

     * The `Main()` method
     * The `Program` class

-3. What is common use of a Hello World application ?
+3. What is a common use of a Hello World application ?

     * Proof of concept to show a device can run user code
     * To show that code is faster with a compiler